kimquats/LightDial/README.md

 ## Components
 LightDial has 3 components: the hardware, the firmware, and some amount of configuration in HomeAssistant.
-This approach does not require a dedicated integration for the hardware.
+This approach does not require a dedicated Homeassistant integration for the hardware.
 All of the code is written for Circuitpython 10.2 and Homeassistant 2026.7.

 ### Hardware:
 1. ESP32-S2 breakout board (Adafruit Qt-Py ESP32-S2)